ampproject/amphtml/extensions/amp-app-banner/amp-app-banner.md

 <table>
   <tr>
     <td width="40%"><strong>Description</strong></td>
     <td>A wrapper and minimal UI for a cross-platform, fixed-position banner showing a call-to-action to install an app.
-Includes conditional logic to direct to the right app on the right platform, and to hide permenantly if the user dismisses the banner.</td>
+Includes conditional logic to direct to the right app on the right platform, and to hide permanently if the user dismisses the banner.</td>
   </tr>
   <tr>
     <td width="40%"><strong>Availability</strong></td>